shindavid/AlphaZeroArcade/docs/GameLogFormat.md

 The `policy_target_index_t` struct either provides an int offset into the dense policy target section, or an int pair (start, end) into the sparse policy target entry section.

+The decision of whether to record a policy target in dense or sparse format is made dynamically at time of write, based on the number of bytes that a sparse encoding would require.

 ## Base states

 Each game has a game-specific `BaseState` class.
 This is a POD struct representing a game state snapshot.
 See: [GameConcept.md](GameConcept.md) for details.